 Optimizing the agility for third-party logistics (3PL) organizations using RPA

 The logistics and transformation industry is one of the most affected by today's changing economy, expecting to meet higher regulatory standards.
 Unfortunately, 3PL companies are still hesitant to use robotic process automation (RPA) to automate their critical processes.

 Supply and demand planning

 Supply and demand planning begins with gathering data from various sources like inventory levels, sales history, current market trends, pricing structure and more.
 The collected data is further optimized and aggregated into a standardized format for analysis.
-Using RPA technologies, data gathering, optimization and formatting can be done quickly.
+By adopting RPA in supply management some processes such as data gathering, optimization and formatting can be done quickly.

 By automating the time-taking and cumbersome tasks, organizations can expedite the planning process, eliminate the possibility of manual errors and make the process more efficient.

 Transportation and logistics are an integral part of supply chain management.
 However, a major part of these operations still relies on manual handling and requires employees to work on multiple applications at the same time.
 With UiPath RPA integration, companies can eliminate these manual processes easily.
 Moreover, bots can be used to automate day-to-day processes like lead generation, intermodal pricing, shipment tracking, credit clearing, invoice collection, securing proof of delivery and more.

 RPA can also be used to extract shipment information from an incoming email request.
 Bots can collect details like pickup and drop-off points, desired delivery time and other pertinent information.
 They can also pick an appropriate delivery slot and schedule the shipments automatically by logging into the desired portal.
 This way RPA helps to improve service and customer experience.